-The presence of fuzzy and smoky layers, play their role with streaks of tones creating an ethereal composition, sometimes hidden under dotted surfaces resembling sheer lace that generates a motion game drawings us closer to discover what is hidden beneath.
+The presence of fuzzy and smoky layers, play their role with streaks of tones creating ethereal compositions that generates a motion game drawings the viewers closer to discover what is concealed beneath the surface.

-"Art is color, form and texture that flood us back to the feeling of the sand under our feet, warm ocean water on our skin, and the dry leaves on an autumn afternoon.
+"Art is color, form and texture that flood us back to the feeling of the sand under our feet, the touch of warm ocean water on our skin, or the rustle of dry leaves on an autumn afternoon.

-Everything fuses to trick our minds and take us to our dreams, memories and wishes".
+Everything fuses to trick our minds and seamlessly transport us to our dreams, memories and deepest desires”.

 Lifrancis Rojas employs a diverse range of materials, including sand, various types of paper, and threads, to create captivating collages on canvas or wood.
 These collages give rise to abstract paintings with intricate and distinctive textures, offering a tactile and visual feast for the viewers.